compSPI/LatentSpaceBuilder/README.md

 ## Installing the code in Jupyter Notebook

-These commands are used to install the code into Jupyter Notebook.
+These commands are used to install the code onto Jupyter Notebook.

 ```bash
 cd /path/to/LatentSpaceBuilder